bjourne/c-examples/README.md

 Standard datatypes for C programming like `vector` and `hashset`.
-There is not a lot of documentation for these datatypes.
-Instead, I hope that the code is self-explanatory.
+There is not a lot of documentation for these datatypes because the code should be self-explanatory.

 ### `libraries/fastio`

 Fast IO routines accessing `stdin` and `stdout`.
 They are useful to minimize IO overhead in competitive programming challenges.

 ### `libraries/isect`